Learn how to implement Consent Mode v2 with CookieYes and Google Tag Manager for privacy compliance and accurate data tracking.

 To enable Advanced Mode, follow these steps:

-- In Google Tag Manager, in the Tags section, click on the shield icon located in the top-right corner to access the Consent Overview.
+- Click on the shield icon located in the top-right corner to access the Consent Overview.

-- Next, select the Google tags you have – GA4, Google Ads, Conversion linker.
-Select them and click on the shield icon from the top-right corner.
+- Next, select the Google tags you have – GA4, Google Ads, Conversion linker – and remove the Additional Consent.

-- Check the “Not set” option and you’re all done!
+- Set it to “Not set” and you’re all done!

-We need to remove the custom trigger we had set for these Google Tags.
-We will modify the trigger from Custom Event to Consent Initialization – All Pages.
+We need to remove the custom trigger we had set for all Google Tags because we don’t have the user’s consent.
+After that, we will modify the trigger from Custom Event to Consent Initialization – All Pages.
 Once done, click “Save” and then “Submit and Publish.”

 Key Takeaways Consent Mode v2